 Have you ever coveted a diamond so much (join the club!) that you knew you wanted to wear it all the time?
-That was certainly the case for rapper Lil Uzi Vert, who just had a $24 million pink diamond inserted into his forehead via a piercing and now, his knuckle piercings.
+That was certainly the case for rapper Lil Uzi Vert’s pink diamond purchase of $24 million, which he had inserted into his forehead via a piercing and now, his knuckle piercings.

 Yes, you read that right.
 This is not a story we can make up, folks.

-The 26-year-old rapper, whose real name is Symere Bysil Woods, announced with a video on Instagram that he has just purchased a natural pink diamond that he will permanently and prominently display on his forehead.
+In February 2021, The 26-year-old rapper, whose real name is Symere Bysil Woods, announced with a video on Instagram that they have just purchased a natural pink diamond that he will permanently and prominently display on their forehead.
 The rationale: when a stone is this pretty, you want to make sure everyone sees it.

 “I’ve been paying for a natural pink diamond from Elliot for years now.
 This one stone cost so much I’ve been paying for it since 2017,” wrote the rapper.
 “That was the first time I saw a real natural pink diamond.”